-- A. The Board may require a teacher to obtain and submit to the district, at the expense of the Board, a health certificate from the district's qualified physician, or the teacher's personal qualified physician, at a rate not to exceed the one charged by the district's physician. - B. All teachers shall furnish, on a tri-annual basis, evidence of freedom from communicable tuberculosis.
-Department of Health form K-7-8 or other official evidence shall be presented to the Board and placed in the teacher's personnel file no later than 14 days after the first day of regular school sessions. - C. In case of illness resulting in more than one work week of absences, a qualified physician's written statement of clearance to return to employment must be presented to the building principal.
+- A. The Board may require a teacher to obtain and submit to the District, at the expense of the Board, a health certificate from the District's qualified physician, or the teacher's personal qualified physician, at a rate not to exceed the one charged by the District's physician. - B. In case of illness resulting in more than one (1) work week of absences, a qualified physician's written statement of clearance to return to employment must be presented to the building principal.